 Organize your life with bullet journal – is it as easy as it sounds?
 Is a simple notepad and a pen really all you need?
 Just imagine: clear, simple, and in the style you want.
-In this article, I show you how I made my bullet journal and how you can easily make one yourself.
+In this article, I will show you how I made my bullet journal and how you can easily make one yourself.

 What is a Bullet Journal?

 A Bullet Journal is the perfect system to collect your appointments, tasks, plans, to-do lists, etc. in one place.
 Nowadays we use a lot of digital apps to keep this information up to date.
 Yet it feels better now and again to get in the pen again and put everything on paper.
 That is why this system is also called ‘The analog system of the digital age’.
 The nice thing about a Bullet Journal is that you can customize and complete it according to your own wishes.
-Men may prefer a simple and sleek design, while women get creative with washi-tape and the likes.
+Men may prefer a simple and sleek design, while women get creative with washi-tape and the like.
 You can at least do all sides with it!

 What can you note in your Bullet Journal?